1aman1/EffectiveSTL/Associative-Containers/item-23/README.md

 * Of course, the big drawback of a sorted vector is that it **must remain sorted**!
 When a new element is inserted, everything beyond the new element must be moved up by one.
 That's **as expensive as it sounds**, and it gets even more expensive if the vector has to reallocate its underlying memory, because then all the elements in the vector typically have to be copied.

 * Similarly, Insertions and erasures are expensive for vectors, but they're cheap for associative containers.
 That's why it makes sense to consider using a sorted vector instead of an associative container only when you know that your data structure is used in such a way that ***lookups are almost never mixed with insertions and erasures***

+* When tweaking a vector to hold third party data, we may need to provide sorting & lookup function based on value/pair.